tMaxx/Oblivion/README.md

 ## Installation

 *Different version of this theme is available through Package Control (see https://github.com/hussani/Oblivion).
 You may want to stick to that one.*

 Another version is provided by jbrooksuk - see https://github.com/jbrooksuk/Oblivion for instructions.

 If you're still eager to try my particular version type this in console:
 ### Linux

 	cd ~/.config/sublime-text-2/Packages
 	git clone https://github.com/tMaxx/Oblivion.git

-<small>Forked from repository of the same name created by [hussani](https://github.com/hussani/).
+Forked from repository of the same name created by [hussani](https://github.com/hussani/).
-The .tmTheme file was originally created by Paolo Borelli</small>
+The .tmTheme file was originally created by Paolo Borelli